multis12/TicketingSystem/README.md

 # TicketingSystem

 Ticketing system on projects.
-The tickets have messages to chat through with the staff.
+The tickets have messages to chat with the staff.

 Simon Slavov email: allidor12@gmail.com